 At the Firm, Ben has developed experience in challenging state laws and regulations based on federal preemption.
-Ben also has prior experience in private practice, where his practice involved internal investigations, appellate advocacy, and civil litigation on a variety of subjects including antitrust, protection of trade secrets, and unfair competition.
+He also has prior experience in private practice, where his practice involved internal investigations, appellate advocacy, and civil litigation on a variety of subjects including antitrust, protection of trade secrets, and unfair competition.

-While in law school, Ben helped research and draft merits and certiorari-stage briefs before the U.S. Supreme Court as a member of the Yale Supreme Court Advocacy Clinic.
+While in law school, Ben helped research and draft merits and certiorari-stage briefs before the United States Supreme Court as a member of the Yale Supreme Court Advocacy Clinic.
 From 2009 to 2010, Ben served as a legislative aide in the California State Senate as part of the California State Senate Fellowship Program.

 - Yale University (J.D.
 2013); Chico State University (B.A. summa cum laude 2009)

 - Senate Fellow, California State Capitol Fellowship Program (2009-2010)